Transportation

 The Shinkansen is Japan's pride — high-speed trains connecting major cities at speeds up to 320 km/h.
 The main lines include:

-Pro tip: The Nozomi is the fastest but is NOT covered by the standard Japan Rail Pass.
-Use the Hikari instead — it's only 15-20 minutes slower on the Tokyo-Kyoto route.
+Pro tip: The Nozomi and Mizuho are the fastest services but are NOT covered by the standard Japan Rail Pass.
+Use the Hikari or Sakura instead — they're only about 20-30 minutes slower on the Tokyo-Kyoto route.

 Local & Rapid Trains